TLCFEM/suanPan-manual/docs/Basic/Obtain.md

 One can also attach volume to the container to access the files in the host machine.
 This may be the main use case.
-And then run the file inside the container.
+Then one can run the file inside the container as follows.

 ```bash
 docker run -it --rm -v /path/to/host/folder:/path/to/container/folder tlcfem/suanpan